History of personal computers: Acorn Risc PC

 In 1994, Acorn Computers launched its Risc PC range of desktop computers as the successor to the Archimedes.
 The machines were at the time an entirely unique architecture, based around the Acorn ARM CPU and used the proprietary Acorn RISC OS graphical operating system.

 The Risc PC had a novel stacking design where multiple "slices", that is complete additional chassis with a full plastic case, could be mounted on top of each other to add additional features such as drives and expansion cards.
 The machines had a multi-processor architecture, with one CPU being provided as standard and at least one additional CPU could be added.
 The additional CPUs did not need to be ARM and entirely alien CPU architectures could run in parallel such as x86.
 With the addition of a second CPU, the Risc PC could run alternative operating systems (including Windows 95 and MS-DOS) concurrently with RISC OS in a window and could seamlessly merge applications from other operating systems into the RISC OS GUI environment as if they were native applications.

 With Microsoft Windows on the rise and IBM clones becoming the mainstream business choice, a different architecture would always face market challenges against considerably larger rivals.
 The Risc PC did find some niches in applications such as television production and education however popular business applications were not natively available and developer interest in the platform waned.
 The capability of RISC OS to run entirely from ROM and the use of a low power CPU made it suited for embedded applications.
 RISC OS was used in a number of products independently of the Risc PC hardware, such as in the Oracle Network Computer thin client and a variety of set-top boxes under the name NCOS.

 Acorn ceased Risc PC production in 1998 following a reorganisation of the company but Castle Technology independently continued production of Acorn designs under license until 2003.
 Castle Technology released their own Risc PC compatible design, the Iyonix PC, which was produced until 2008.
 RISC OS continued beyond the end of the Risc PC in a limited form and was used in a small number of other machines and embedded devices.
-RISC OS is still available after ultimately becoming an open source product in 2018 and there is a version that can run the on the Raspberry Pi.
+RISC OS is still available after ultimately becoming an open source product in 2018 and there is a version that can run on the Raspberry Pi.
 The Acorn ARM CPU went on to substantial success in other markets with billions of chips manufactured.